The3DP/WordFind.github.io/README.md

 - [LoftCode.html](https://github.com/The3DP/WordFind.github.io/blob/main/Code%20Files/LoftCODE.html)
 - and [SummitCode.html](https://github.com/The3DP/WordFind.github.io/blob/main/Code%20Files/SummitCODE.html)

+These files each contain various levels and modes of the game.
+Below, we will demonstrate how each one performs, and which one is right for you.

 ## License
 Thank you for understanding the rules and regulations in LICENSE.md.
 For questions on this repository related to the "Creative Commons Legal Code